havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.2.1
+The current version is 1.2.2

+- 1.2.2: Fixed a strange crash issue
+         Avoid crash for self join of single feature layers Attempts to improve the robustness of the plugin

 - 1.2.1: Support for index usage for all non-point input layers except multi-geometry layers.